sudharsonp/ListApp/README.md

 # Getting Started with List App Drag And Drop
-Prequiste : node 12 in machine
+prerequisite : Need node 12 installed in machine
 Step 1 Use npm install or i ,
 ### `npm i`
 Step 2